 If no permission is explicitly set for the user, the access permission for the user is the value of the default connection mode.
 The default connection mode is set by using the derby.database.defaultConnectionMode property.

-See "Derby properties" in Tuning Derby for more information about this property.
+'''

 SYSCS_UTIL.SYSCS_GET_USER_ACCESS (USERNAME VARCHAR(128)) RETURNS VARCHAR(128)

+'''